 - how people can contact you.

-Be careful to present your findings accurately.
-If you are honest people will take more notice of your brief.
-Keep people’s information secret if they prefer.
+Be careful to present your findings accurately and honestly.
+Keep people’s information secret if they prefer this.
 You can do this by removing names and other identifying information.

 You can contact your MP to tell them about your concerns.
-They may support your campaign or write to services to get more information.
+They may support your campaign or write to services on your behalf.

 There are different ways you can contact your MP.
 You could try the following.

-- Write an email and share it with other people who support you.
+- Send an email.
+You can share it with other people who support you if you want to.

 What is a consultation?